anthonyringoet/readable-random/README.md

 # readable-random

 Gives back a human readable 'random' string.
-Jsbin style urls.
+Like Jsbin flavor url's.

 I made this to get acquainted with grunt together with node modules.
 Tell me what i'm doing wrong!